North Carolina is a shall-issue state with concealed handgun permits issued at the county level by the local sheriff’s office.

 Carry While Using Alcohol or Controlled Substances?

-Does North Carolina have laws regarding carrying a firearm while using alcohol or Controlled Substances?
+Does North Carolina have laws regarding carrying a concealed firearm while using alcohol or Controlled Substances?

 Not while consuming alcohol or at any time while the person has remaining in the person's body any alcohol or in the person's blood a controlled substance previously consumed, but a person does not violate this condition if a controlled substance in the person's blood was lawfully obtained and taken in therapeutically appropriate amounts or if the person is on the person's own property.